havah-project/goloop-havah/doc/chainscore.md

 * PlanetManager reports a planet's work
 * The network offers the rewards to a planet whose work has been reported in a term
 * Only one report for a planet is available in a term
+* `RewardOffered` eventlog is recorded in this transaction result
 * Called by PlanetManager

 > Request